 The third section goes to the posterior (back) of this ridge.

-In the photo of Andy the Skeleton, the red play-doh marks the attachment sites for both sides of the gluteus medius.
+In this photo, the red play-doh marks the attachment sites for both sides of the gluteus medius.
 Imagine the muscle fibers running from one side to the other, creating a fanned shape.

 Gluteus Medius Function